How To Get Rid Of Acne With Homemade Treatments?

 6. Steroid Avoidance

 There is also a simple change in home health care that can help you avoid outbreaks of pimples on your cheeks and nose: Don’t use over-the-counter steroid creams such as Cortaid and generic hydrocortisone.
 These products used to stop inflammation, ironically, can cause inflammation of the skin that closely resembles the tiny pimples induced by rosacea.
-In teens, the most likely site of an outbreak is around the nostrils—simply avoiding corticosteroid ointments whenever possible can spare a teen of the embarrassment of zits breaking out around the nose.
+In teens, the most likely site of an outbreak is around the nostrils—simply avoiding corticosteroid ointments whenever possible can spare a teen of the embarrassment of zits breaking out around the nose7 or even around the mouth.

 7. Cleaning Combs And Hair Brushes